Ali Sami Yen Sports Complex Türk Telekom Stadium

 |Withitn the project||retractable roof, 4500 vehicule underground car park, 150-180 VIP boxes.|

-Description: Türk Telekom Arena
+Description: Türk Telekom Stadium

 For decades supporters of Galatasaray waited for a New stadium with numerous visions being show and later cancelled.
 Eventually, in 2007, international competition won by German ‘asp’ architects proved to be the last with construction in north-western part of Istanbul commenced in Dec 2007.
 New ground with extensive parking infrastructure was incorporated into semi-artificial hill called Seyrantepe, soon renamed by fans as Aslantepe (“Lion’s Hill”).
 Due to contractor changes the investment was delivered late, in December 2010.